 - Vision changes: dry eyes, double vision and trouble reading

-- Weight changes: mild to moderate weight loss
+- Weight changes: mild to moderate weight loss may occur in some people

 Talk to your doctor if you're experiencing these symptoms, especially if they are interfering with activities you want or need to do.
 For example, slowness of movement might make exercise more challenging or fatigue might make your workday less productive.
 Keep in mind that even if you have symptoms common among people with Parkinson's, they may be brought on by a completely different condition altogether.